Wednesday, July 2, 2025

 HELP SUPPORT THE SHOW

-We offer our bonus content for free, but we do encourage and appreciate a small donation of $0.99 as a way to help support the show.
+To hear our bonus content episodes early, subscribe now on Patreon.
+In many cases, though, we offer our bonus content for free after a certain period of time and we do encourage (and very much appreciate) a small donation of $0.99 as a way to help support the show if signing up on Patreon isn’t for you.
 Click on the PayPal button below to donate and thanks so much for your support.
-You can also hear all of our Bonus Content via our mobile apps.
+You can also hear much of our Bonus Content via our mobile apps.
 See the information at the bottom of the post for more details.

 One-Time Donation